AltPhilipp/Basel1_SportsCarRental/README.md

 ### Business Logic
 #### Business Rule 1:
 The following business rule was derived on the basis of the first user story described in the "Cars" section: "As an administrator, I want to make cars unavailable for booking to ensure that customers cannot select cars that are being serviced during the booking process.
-Therefore, if the availability of a car is set to "false", the car cannot be selected by the user during the booking process.".
+Therefore, if the availability of a car is set to "false", the car cannot be selected by the user during the booking process.
 This business logic was realized within Budibase with the help of a filter on the data provider used for the booking table.

 #### Business Rule 2: